KxSystems/ml/docs/timeseries/models.md

 returns a dictionary containing all information collected during the fitting of a model (`modelInfo`), along with a prediction function which forecasts future values of the timeseries (`predict`)

-???
-"Result dictionary"
+> **Result dictionary**
+>

-	The information collected during the fitting of the model are contained within `modelInfo` and include:
+> The information collected during the fitting of the model are contained within `modelInfo` and include:
+>

-	-   `coefficients`   – model coefficients for future predictions
+> -   `coefficients`   – model coefficients for future predictions
-	-   `trendCoeff`     – trend coefficient
+> -   `trendCoeff`     – trend coefficient
-	-   `exogCoeff`      – exog coefficients
+> -   `exogCoeff`      – exog coefficients
-	-   `pCoeff`         – lag value coefficients
+> -   `pCoeff`         – lag value coefficients
-	-   `qCoeff`         – error coefficients
+> -   `qCoeff`         – error coefficients
-	-   `lagVals`        – lagged values from the training set
+> -   `lagVals`        – lagged values from the training set
-	-   `residualVals`   – q residual errors calculated from training set using the params
+> -   `residualVals`   – q residual errors calculated from training set using the params
-	-   `residualCoeffs` – coefficients used to estimate resid errors
+> -   `residualCoeffs` – coefficients used to estimate resid errors
-	-   `paramDict`      – a dictionary containing information about the model used for fitting
+> -   `paramDict`      – a dictionary containing information about the model used for fitting
-	-   `originalData`   – original values to use to transform seasonal differencing to original format
+> -   `originalData`   – original values to use to transform seasonal differencing to original format
+>

-	The predict functionality is contained within the `predict` key.
+> The predict functionality is contained within the `predict` key.
 The function takes the following inputs:
+>

-	-   `exog` is a table of exogenous variables; if `(::)/()` then exogenous variables ignored
+> -   `exog` is a table of exogenous variables; if `(::)/()` then exogenous variables ignored
-	-   `len` is the number of values that are to be predicted (integer)
+> -   `len` is the number of values that are to be predicted (integer)
+>

-	returns the predicted values
+> returns the predicted values

-!!! tip "In general, differencing (`d`) of order 2 or less suffices to make a timeseries stationary for an ARIMA model."
+> Tip: In general, differencing (`d`) of order 2 or less suffices to make a timeseries stationary for an ARIMA model.

 ```q
 q)timeSeries:100?10f